01-edu/Branch-Blockchain/Quest2 Crypto/semiBrute/README.md

 ## Semi-brute

 Hash functions are used to secure information.
+A piece of data, for instance a password, is hashed and only its hash is stored.
 While there is no way to compute on the original information, one can try every possible value.

-This is key for Proof of Work algorithms, as miners are required to find a hash below a target.
+This is called a brute force attack.

+Proof of Work algorithms work in a similar manner.
+Miners hash a block and modify it continuously to obtain a certain value.

+We will create an example of this with a function that finds a string which hash starts with a given value.

 ### Instructions